brimdata/rayzar/README.md

 A "count" aggregation is an obvious example where if you partition the data into two sets and count certain values in each set you can sum the resulting counts to get the total count.
-Sum, average, variance, set-union, null, and so forth are all decomposable aggregations.
+Sum, average, variance, set-union, top-k, null, and so forth are all decomposable aggregations.
 Large-scale joins can also fit into this framework.

 This concept isn't completely new.
 Many existing systems